 While the museum is home to infamous medieval devices like the rack and the iron maiden, it boasts a collection of lesser known instruments of torture.
 Pieces like the choke pear and chair of Judas demonstrate the sadistic inventiveness at work within the Inquisition, with many contraptions designed to punish specific offenses or prolong suffering before death.

-The side room features contraptions designed for public ridicule, including a heavy wooden barrel held on the shoulders of those accused for drunkenness.
-The iron shame masks were intended to humiliate the wearer, but also provided a burdensome strain on the prisoner’s body.
+The side room features contraptions designed for the equally brutal psychological torture of public ridicule, including a heavy wooden barrel held on the shoulders of those accused of drunkenness.
+The iron shame masks were intended to humiliate the wearer, eroding any sense of self-esteem or identity while also exerting a burdensome strain on sensitive parts the prisoner’s body.
 The museum also displays executor’s hooded garb and axe as well as the tattered sambenito, a garment worn by prisoners during their public auto-da-fé.